 Part of the world's largest humanitarian movement, Red Cross has been woven into the fabric of Australian life for 100 years - whether it's our immediate response to natural disasters, our blood service, or our everyday work to help vulnerable people.

 It's a very exciting time.
 We want to thank all Australians for their contributions to the first one hundred years of Red Cross, and to build on our strengths - our people - to ensure we continue serving the Australian community for the next 100 years.

 There are many community events being planned across the country, and novel ways to commemorate the milestone, including stamps, coins and posters.
 We will launch a book titled "The Power of Humanity: 100 Years of Red Cross in Australia" on our birthday in August.

-Australian Red Cross began as the Australian Branch of the British Red Cross Society on 13 August 1914, nine days after the outbreak of World War I. It was formed by Lady Helen Munro-Ferguson, the wife of the Governor-General, who called on the wives of the State governors to form State committees.
+We began as the Australian Branch of the British Red Cross Society on 13 August 1914 at Government House, Melbourne, nine days after the outbreak of World War I.

 Hundreds of thousands of volunteers signed up during WWI, and by WWII Red Cross had become Australia's largest charitable organisation.
 From a population of seven million, nearly half a million people were Red Cross members, most of them women.